Name and Governance

 2. Providing relevant information to association members in a timely manner;

-6. Providing ACC administrators with a comprehensive and representative Classified support perspective regarding staff, program, and association development;
+5. Providing ACC administrators with a comprehensive and representative Classified employee perspective regarding compensation, benefits, professional development, educational advancement, and institutional development;

-8. Encouraging and promoting participation in local, state and national higher educational organizations.
+7. Encouraging and promoting participation in activities in collaboration with local, state and national higher educational organizations.

 Section 1.
 Criteria.

-Membership in The ACCCEA shall include all staffing table classified employees.
+Membership in The Association shall include all staffing table classified employees.